immobiliare/fastify-metrics/README.md

 ### Note

-The plugin internally uses the `routeId` key in the `metrics` object of the `Request.routeConfig` or `Reply.request.routeConfig` object to build the label of the metric of a route.
+The plugin internally uses the `routeId` key in the `metrics` object of the `Request.routeOptions.config` or `Reply.request.routeOptions.config` object to build the label of the metric of a route.

 See